getodk/docs/odkx-src/xlsx-converter-reference.rst

 Built-in Functionality
 --------------------------

-The :program:`jquery` and :program:`underscore` libraries are available when defining calculates expressions.
+The :program:`jquery` and :program:`underscore` libraries are available when defining calculates expressions or writing statements for the :th:`condition` column or the :th:`required` column.

 ODK-X Survey exposes built-in functionality through formula functions to decrease form development time.